Izem0/heic-converter/readme.md

 4. Install the Wand library and the other requirements `pip install -r requirements.txt`

 ## Usage
-1. Put the .heic files to be converted into the `SOURCE_DIR`.
-For example "~/Documents/heic-converter/heic_images"
+1. Create a folder `heic_images/` at the root (for example "~/Documents/heic-converter/heic_images/") and put the .heic files to be converted in it.
 2. Run the program: `python main.py`